 For many financial marketers, merger communications can seem to be little more than a series of required disclosures and account migration notifications.
 Those things are certainly part of the mix, but the manner in which these communications are planned and delivered, “has proven to be the difference between a completed merger and a successful merger,” says BKM Marketing.

-Mergers present financial marketers with unique set of challenges.
+Mergers present bank and credit union marketers with a unique set of challenges.
 No two mergers are alike — combining different cultures, different teams, and, typically, different markets.
-One of the most important, but less discussed, contributors to merger success is a well-planned and well-executed communications strategy.
+One of the most important, but less discussed, contributors to success is a well-planned and well-executed merger communications strategy.

 It’s a complex subject because many stakeholders have a strong interest in a merger transaction.
 These include employees of both the acquiring financial institution and the institution being acquired, customers or members of each party, shareholders in the case of a stock institution, the media, and the public at large, including on social media.